laughingcannon/CricketerDB/README.md

 # CricketerDB

-An application created in Python to manage a database of cricketers.
+An application created in Python to manage a database of international cricketers.
 Runs on Python 2.7, using SQLite with Tkinter front-end (both of these come pre-installed, so jump in right away!).